 When you set up a new page on NationBuilder, you can add a tag to people under the settings tab of that new page.
 This will later help sort people in your database based on a particular action they took.

 Tags on a person's profile

 Tags also appear on a person's profile.
 If you click the tag icon next to the list of tags, you can add or delete tags from the list and then save.

 You can view a list of all tags.
-In the People section click on More and select Tags from the drop-down menu.
+In the People section click on Tags.
 You can create a new tag from this view as well.
 Any tag within your system can be added to people on a list via batch update.

 Curious how to automate the process of tagging people who take action on your website?
 Here is a list of places where these tags can be set.

 - In an Event page, you can add a tag to people who RSVP and a different tag to people who attend the event.
 This distinction is made because typically not everyone who RSVPs for an event will actually attend it.
 You can specify these tags from Event Details > Advanced.

 - In a Donor page you can add a tag via the Donation settings tab.
 There are two ways to track what happens on a donation page: you can track all donation records with a tracking code, and you can add a tag to every person who donates via the page.
 Once someone donates to your organization via any donation page, they will be categorized as a donor and can be searched via Advanced Search or the People section of your control panel.

 - In a Volunteer page you have two ways to add tags:

 - Everyone volunteering via that page can be given a tag via Volunteer Settings > Settings.